Superfoods are more nutrient-dense than other foods.

 Spinach is a dark green, leafy vegetable and one of the most alkaline foods.
 It contains an abundance of carotenoids alongside essential minerals like potassium, magnesium, iron, and calcium.
 Spinach is also high in fiber and water content, which is great for digestion.

-For your fitness journey, the carotenoids in spinach are anti-inflammatory.
+For your Fitness journey, the carotenoids in spinach are anti-inflammatory.
 The calcium in this vegetable also prevents bone and muscle loss.
 You can enjoy spinach in smoothies, salads, soups, or stir-fries.

 Lucuma